 Some individuals have concerns about the appearance of their earlobe(s) due to age-related changes, the use of gauges, and/or trauma to the earlobe(s).
 Earlobe repair can address these concerns.

 Recovery from earlobe repair is specific to the individual.
 The duration of recovery will vary from person to person.
 The recovery time for earlobe repair is approximately 7 to 10 days for most individuals.
+The healing process does not end at 10 days, however.
+For example, the incisions continue to heal for months after surgery.

 Post-operative swelling and bruising are usually minimal.
 Post-operative swelling generally greatly improves or resolves in 7 days.
 Post-operative bruising generally greatly improves or resolves in 7 days.